 A student who is absent from school, or whose physician, physician assistant or licensed advanced practice registered nurse anticipates his or her absence from school, because of a medical condition may be eligible for instruction in the student's home or hospital.
+Parents must have a physician, physician assistant, or licensed advanced practice registered nurse complete the appropriate paperwork before instruction begins.

 Appropriate educational services from qualified staff will begin no later than five school days after receiving a written statement from a physician, physician assistant, or licensed advanced practice registered nurse.
+The school will work with the parent to set up when and where the instruction will take place.
 Instructional or related services for a student receiving special education services will be determined by the student's individualized education program.